Randy Bennett, Ph.D.

 Gregory J. Cizek, Ph.D.

-Gregory Cizek is professor of Educational Measurement and Evaluation at the University of North Carolina at Chapel Hill.
+Gregory J. Cizek is Guy B. Phillips Distinguished Professor of Educational Measurement and Evaluation at the University of North Carolina at Chapel Hill.
+His specializations include test validity, standard setting, and formative assessment.
 He is the recipient of the 2006 AERA Division D award for Significant Contribution to Educational Measurement and Research Methodology and the 2007 recipient of the National Council on Measurement in Education award for Outstanding Dissemination of Educational Measurement Concepts.
-He served from 2007–2009 as an appointed member of the National Assessment Governing Board (NAGB), which oversees the National Assessment of Educational Progress.
+He served from 2007–2009 and 2017-present as an appointed member of the National Assessment Governing Board (NAGB), which oversees the National Assessment of Educational Progress.
 Cizek received his Ph.D. from Michigan State University.
+He has served as a local school board member and he began his career as an elementary school teacher for five years in Michigan.

 Shelbi Cole, Ph.D.